blbadger/blbadger.github.io/logistic-map.md

 $x_i - x_j \to 0$ and $\frac{d}{dr} (x_i - x_j) \to 0$ as $r$ increases,

-then succsessively larger values of $r$ move (1) from aperiodic to periodic iterations.
+then successively larger values of $r$ move (1) from aperiodic to periodic iterations.
 These periodic iterations are found at population sizes equal to the value of $x_i$ as $x_i - x_j \to 0$.
 It also appears that if there is (tangential) intersection between any element $x_i \in \mathbf A$ and and either the maximum or minimum possible value of (1) at any given $r$, then further increases of $r$ will lead to periodicity.

-The idea that tangential approaching of two 'favored' populations implying soon-to-be periodicity is conjectural at this point.